-The ADSP-BF5xx processor incorporates channel synchronous serial ports (SPORT).
-A serial interface between the DAC and the DSP SPORT is shown in Figure 45.
+The ADSP-BF504 to ADSP-BF592 device family processors incorporates channel synchronous serial ports (SPORT).
+A serial interface between the DAC and the DSP SPORT is shown in Figure 44.
 When SPORT is enabled, initiate transmission by writing a word to the Tx register.
-The data is clocked out on each rising edge of the DSP's serial clock and clocked into the DAC's input shift register on the falling edge of its SCLK.
+The data is clocked out on each rising edge of the DSP serial clock and clocked into the DAC input shift register on the falling edge of the SCLK.
 The DAC output is updated by using the transmit frame synchronization (TFS) line to provide a SYNC signal.